 On the evening of this performance the two pairs of married couples were a light charming tenor from Huw Ynyr Evans as Marco and a warm soprano from Margaret Daly as Gianetta, an elegant Guiseppe from Aaron Holmes and a promising rich mezzo from Aimée Daniel as Tessa.
 The ridiculous Duke and Duchess of Plaza Toro are taken with aplomb by Edmund Caird and Christine Byrne with Casilda and Luiz sung with whimsical delight by Louise Geller and Jack Bowtell.
 Timothy Patrick slipped effortlessly between being D’Oyly Carte and the Grand Inquisitor Don Alhambra while there was great hilarity from the zany Inez as sung by Anna Pul-Shan Chan.

 This show demanded a cast of singing and acting talent.
 Completing that strong cast were James Brock, Antonio; William Pearson, Francesco; Michael Smith, George; Verity-Belle Atkinson; Vittoria, Rhiannon Morgan; Emilie Cary-Williams, Giulia and Jack Parry, Annibale.

-Alice Farnham captured the joy and ebullience of the score which, while lacking as many well-known Gilbert and Sullivan tunes, is surfs a rich range of musical styles from around Europe as the composer create this last popular success.
+Alice Farnham captured the joy and ebullience of the score which, while lacking as many well-known Gilbert and Sullivan tunes as some of their works, it surfs a rich range of musical styles from around Europe as the composer create this last popular success.

 What a delight it has been – and continues to be – watching these young artists grow and develop at RWCM&D.